bedrocklinux/bedrocklinux-website/markdown/index.md

 All at the same time and working together mostly as though they were packaged for the same distribution.

+## {id="zstd-modules"} PSA on new kernels, zstd, and inits
+<small>2021-07-26</small>

+Some distros are now distributing Linux kernels with zstd-compressed modules.
+For everything to work, these must be paired with inits (more specifically device managers such as udev) from distros which also support this functionality.
+A zstd kernel, such as from Arch, paired with a pre-zstd init/udev, such as from Debian, may result in apparent hardware issues as modules fail to dynamically load.

 ## {id="0.7.21-released"} Bedrock Linux 0.7.21 released
 <small>2021-07-19</small>